 Do males choose mates by female age?
 Experiment 1.
 We tested whether males can discriminate between females of two different ages (1-2 d or 7-10 d).
-Younger virgin males (1-2 d old) showed no significant difference in their behaviour towards the two ages of virgin female (Fisher's exact test, P = 0.54), but there was a significant difference for the older virgin males (7-10 d old) (Fisher's exact test, P = 0.005) (Table 1).
-Older males climbed on younger females significantly more than on older females (Fisher's exact test, P = 0.04), which shows that males detected the difference between the females before climbing on.
-There was also no significant difference in the duration of the first bout of female resistance for the two ages of virgin female paired with younger males (Fisher's exact test, P = 0.44), but there was a significant difference for the two ages of virgin female paired with older males (Fisher's exact test, P = 0.44).
-In contrast, there was no significant difference between young and old females in the total duration of female resistance (Fisher's exact test for younger males, P = 0.44; Fisher's exact test for older males, P = 0.25) or copulation duration (Fisher's exact test for younger males, P = 0.38) (Table 1).
+Younger virgin males (1-2 days old) showed no significant difference in their behaviour towards the two ages of virgin female (Fisher's exact test, P=0.54), but there was a significant difference for the older virgin males (7-10 days old) (Fisher's exact test, P=0.054), but there was a significant difference for the older virgin males (7-10 days old) (Fisher's exact test, P=0.005) (Table 1).
+Older males climbed on younger females significantly more than on older females (Fisher's exact test, P=0.04), which shows that males detected the difference between the females before climbing on.
+There was also no significant difference in the duration of the first bout of female resistance for the two ages of virgin female paired with younger males (Fisher's exact test, P=0.44), but there was a significant difference for the two ages of virgin female paired with older males (Fisher's exact test, P=0.25) or copulation duration (Fisher's exact test for younger males, P=0.69; Fisher's exact test for older males, P=0.38) (Table 1).

 If female resistance functions to deter males from copulating, the resistance should be longer for pairs that did not copulate.
 However, across all age combinations, there was significantly longer female resistance for pairs that copulated than for pairs that did not, whether female resistance was measured as the duration of the first bout of resistance (Mann-Whitney test, W = 526, P = 0.008) (Fig. 3a) or the total resistance (Mann-Whitney test, W = 587, P = 0.04) (Fig. 3b).
-However, lack of resistance could just be due to lack of persistence by males that did not attempt to mate.
-After omitting from the data all pairs for which there was no female resistance (11 pairs that did not attempt to copulate), there was no significant difference in female resistance between pairs that copulated and pairs that did not, for either the first bout of resistance (Mann-Whitney test, W = 526, P = 0.68) or the total resistance (Mann-Whitney test, W = 587, P = 0.73).
+However, lack of resistance could just be due to lack of persistence by males